-- The show also had a crossover with Scooby-Doo that managed to fix the story breaker.
+- The show also has a crossover with Scooby-Doo that manages to fix the story breaker.
 How, you ask?
-Reality Warper Bat-Mite gives Batman, Robin, and the villains the ability to fight (since this was based off of the 60s cartoon, he couldn't even throw a punch).
+Reality Warper Bat-Mite gives Batman, Robin, and the villains the ability to fight (since this is based off of the 60s cartoon, he can't even throw a punch).
 Then he gives it to Shaggy and Scooby, too.
 Ass-kicking ensues.

 - The New Scooby-Doo Movies in which Mystery, Inc. teamed with people like Batman, The Addams Family and The Three Stooges.